Robotic Exoskeleton

 2 Real stories to tell you

-Referral from a medical doctor is needed to join SRP.
+Referral from a medical doctor is needed to join exoskeleton training, Urinary Incontinence Program or SRP.